tek/hix/readme.md

 `compiler` and the `overrides`, and once for each of the compiler versions 8.6.5, 8.8.4 and 8.10.4 with the `compatOverrides`.

-Additionally, `devShell`'s environment contains the project's dependencies plus `cabal`, `ghcide` and `haskell-language-server`.
+Additionally, `devShell`'s environment contains the project's dependencies plus `cabal`, `ghcid` and `haskell-language-server`.

+The `overrides` are specified using a declarative DSL, for which a set of combinators is provided.

 ## ghcid